-- Class participation, 5%

-Part of this is returning borrowed items at end.

-- Project, 20%: Involves using what you learned to do a small embedded project, with a final writeup and demo the last week of classes.
+- Final, 10%, taken remotely - Class participation, 5% Part of this is returning borrowed items at end. - Project, 20%: Involves using what you learned to do a small embedded project, with a final writeup and demo the last week of classes.
 More details as we get closer.

-- No textbook.

-- Late work penalty

-- Class notes will be posted on the website.
+Presentations via Zoom